dvmavani/AI-Powered-Traceability/README.md

 - Also in the Broswer it has option to add the question .
 - Once the queries and file submitted to the python API , It analyses and responds like a human based on the queries.

+## How it works
+- It can be integrated with Kong Manager UI.

 ## UI Screenshot